wayland/Raku-TOP/README.txt

 Note that the following links don't yet work on raku.land -- you'll need to go to github to read them.

-Also, Database::Storage::CSV doesn't work yet, but the others should;
-probably start with TOP, then go to Memory, then as you please.
+Also, Database::Storage::CSV doesn't work yet (TODO), but the others should; probably start with TOP, then go to Memory, then as you please.

   * class TOP::Parser::CSV

   * class TOP::Parser::HalfHuman

+  * class TOP::FieldMode::Error

+  * class TOP::FieldMode::Automatic

+  * class TOP::FieldMode::Overflow

   * class TOP::Formatter::WithBorders

   * class TOP::Formatter::HalfHuman

+  * class TOP::FieldMode

   * class Database::Storage